JuanFMontesinos/Solos/_pages/skeleton.md

 Hands distribution are the following:
 <img src="https://raw.githubusercontent.com/CMU-Perceptual-Computing-Lab/openpose/master/doc/media/keypoints_hand.png" alt="Open P ose Hand" width="400" title="Open Pose Hand"/>

-The joint 3 and 6 of the general body corresponds to the joint 0 of the hand.
+The joints 3 and 6 of the general body corresponds to the joint 0 of  each hand.
 Right hand are joint 7:27 and the left hand the rest.